Why use groups

 In pulse surveys

-When creating a pulse survey, you can target specific groups instead of your entire organization:Go to Pulse > Create survey
+When creating a pulse survey, you can target specific groups instead of your entire organization:In the Audience section, select Specific groups

 - Team-specific check-ins